-How much you might get for pain and suffering after a car accident in Texas depends on several factors.
-After the personal injury lawyers at D. Miller & Associates, PLLC, conduct a full investigation into your case, we can offer you an estimate for your pain and suffering.
+How much you might recover for pain and suffering after a car accident in Texas depends on several factors.
+After the personal injury lawyers at D. Miller & Associates, PLLC™, conduct a full investigation into your case, we can offer you an estimate for your pain and suffering.
 The amount you receive depends heavily on how the insurance company or the jury views your case.
 We can give you a possible range after our investigation, but your final settlement might change during the negotiation process.

 How Much Is My Case Worth?

 This is often one of the first questions we hear from our clients.
 Unfortunately, there is no way to know for sure.
 This is because every car accident case is different, and the payout depends on:

 - Identifying all related injuries, losses, and expenses (known as damages)